KonstDevelop/Curio_iOS_SDK/README.md

-#Curio iOS SDK 1.1.1
+#Curio iOS SDK 1.2.0

 [Curio](https://gui-curio.turkcell.com.tr) is Turkcell's mobile analytics system, and this is Curio's Client iOS library.
-Applications developed for iOS 6.0+ can easily use Curio mobile analytics with this library.
+Applications developed for iOS 6.0+ and tvOS 9+ can easily use Curio mobile analytics with this library.

 #What's New

+##v1.2.0
+tvOS support added.
+##v1.1.1
 Send endEvent feature added.
 You can send duration of an event using this method.

 #Quick Startup Guide